stmar89/AlgEt/README.md

 For complete descriptions and more details we refer to the [`List of commands for AlgEtQ`](https://github.com/stmar89/AlgEt/blob/main/doc/ListOfCommandsAlgEtQ.md).
 To use them, use the magma command `AttachSpec("spec")`, after opening magma in the folder where you have downloaded the repo.

 We also introduce the type `AlgEtQMod`, for modules over `AlgEtQ`.
-This code is functional but less mature.
 For complete descriptions and more details we refer to the [`List of commands for AlgEtQMod`](https://github.com/stmar89/AlgEt/blob/main/doc/ListOfCommandsAlgEtQMod.md)
 To use them, use the magma command `AttachSpec("specMod")`, after opening magma in the folder where you have downloaded the repo.

+We also introduce the type `AlgEtQMtrx`, for matrices over `AlgEtQ`.
+For complete descriptions and more details we refer to the [`List of commands for AlgEtQMtrx`](https://github.com/stmar89/AlgEt/blob/main/doc/ListOfCommandsAlgEtQMtrx.md)
+To use them, use the magma command `AttachSpec("specMtrx")`, after opening magma in the folder where you have downloaded the repo.

 Functionalities for p-adic etale algebras, including how to build completion at rational primes, are developed by Casper Putz.
 Available [`here`](https://github.com/CPutz/etale-algebra-family).